-- 463. Plaintiffs incorporate by reference all foregoing paragraphs as if fully set forth herein. - 464.
-Morabito was retained for purposes related to CTS's 40-year recertification process. - 465.
-Section 8-11(f) of the Miami-Dade County Code requires all buildings, including CTS, which are 40 years or older to be recertified by the Building Official and then every ten years thereafter. - 466.
-The fundamental purpose of the required inspection and recertification is to confirm that the building is structurally safe for continued occupancy. - 467.
-It is critical that the structural inspection performed in relation to the recertification process examine the effects of time with respect to deterioration of the structure and determine whether immediate action is necessary to ensure the structural stability of the building and the safety of the residents, occupants, and guests. - 468.
-The need for a thorough structural inspection and examination, including a quantitative analysis performed through sampling and testing, is especially necessary in the marine climate in which the CTS condominium building was located, where highly aggressive conditions exist year-round.
+467. Plaintiffs re-allege and incorporate by reference paragraphs 1 to 330 as though fully set forth herein.

+468. Morabito was retained for purposes related to CTS's 40-year recertification process.

+469. Section 8-11(f) of the Miami-Dade County Code requires all buildings, including CTS, which are 40 years or older to be recertified by the Building Official and then every ten years thereafter.

+470. The fundamental purpose of the required inspection and recertification is to confirm that the building is structurally safe for continued occupancy.

+471. It is critical that the structural inspection performed in relation to the recertification process examine the effects of time with respect to deterioration of the structure and determine whether immediate action is necessary to ensure the structural stability of the building and the safety of the residents, occupants, and guests.

+472. The need for a thorough structural inspection and examination, including a quantitative analysis performed through sampling and testing, is especially necessary in the marine climate in which the CTS condominium building was located, where highly aggressive conditions exist year-round.

-469. At an absolute minimum, a proper structural inspection and analysis will examine the structure for the following: general alignment, including bulging, settlement, defections, expansion, and contraction; any portions showing distress such as beams, columns, structural walls, floors, or roofs; surface conditions of the structure which should be specifically examined for cracking, spalling, peeling, signs of moisture penetration, and stains; cracks throughout the structure; the general extent of deterioration such as cracking or spalling of concrete or masonry, oxidation of metals, and rot or borer attack in wood; previous patching or repairs and the condition of the patching and repairs; and the nature of the present loading conditions and their magnitude.
+473. At an absolute minimum, a proper structural inspection and analysis will examine the structure for the following: general alignment, including bulging, settlement, defections, expansion, and contraction; any portions showing distress such as beams, columns, structural walls, floors, or roofs; surface conditions of the structure which should be specifically examined for cracking, spalling, peeling, signs of moisture penetration, and stains; cracks throughout the structure; the general extent of deterioration such as cracking or spalling of concrete or masonry, oxidation of metals, and rot or borer attack in wood; previous patching or repairs and the condition of the patching and repairs; and the nature of the present loading conditions and their magnitude.
 This is explicitly spelled out by the Minimum Inspection Procedural Guidelines for Building's Structural Recertification Form:

 MINIMUM INSPECTION PROCEDURAL GUIDELINES FOR BUILDING'S STRUCTURAL RECERTIFICATION 2.
-PRESENT CONDITION OF STRUCTURE General alignment (not good, fair, poor, explain if significant) Bulging: Settlement: Defections: Expansion: Contraction: Portion showing distress (Note, beams, columns, structural walls, floors, roofs, other): Surface conditions - describe general conditions of finishes, noting cracking, spalling, peeling, signs of moisture penetration & stains: Cracks - note location in significant members, Identify crack size as HAIRLINE if barely discernable; FINE if less than I mm in width: MEDIUM if between I and 2 mm in width: WIDE if over 2 mm.: General extent of deterioration - cracking or spalling of concrete or masonry; oxidation of metals; rot or borer attack in wood: Previous patching or repairs: Nature of present loading indicate residential, commercial, or other; estimate magnitude;
+PRESENT CONDITION OF STRUCTURE a.
+General alignment (not good, fair, poor, explain if significant) I. Bulging: 2.
+Settlement: 3.
+Defections: 4.
+Expansion: 5.
+Contraction: b.
+Portion showing distress (Note, beams, columns, structural walls, floors, roofs, other): c.
+Surface conditions - describe general conditions of finishes, noting cracking, spalling, peeling, signs of moisture penetration & stains: d.
+Cracks - note location in significant members.
+Identify crack size as HAIRLINE if barely discernable; FINE if less than 1 mm in width: MEDIUM if between 1 and 2 mm in width; WIDE if over 2 mm.: e.
+General extent of deterioration - cracking or spalling of concrete or masonry; oxidation of metals; rot or borer attack in wood: f.
+Previous patching or repairs: g.
+Nature of present loading indicate residential, commercial, or other; estimate magnitude;

-470. The Minimum Inspection Procedural Guidelines for Building's Structural Recertification outlines the detailed analysis that must be performed to ensure the structural stability of the building, including thorough inspection requirements and the provision of supporting data.
+474. The Minimum Inspection Procedural Guidelines for Building's Structural Recertification outlines the detailed analysis that must be performed to ensure the structural stability of the building, including thorough inspection requirements and the provision of supporting data.